joranquinten/now-deploy-example/README.md

 Feel free to visit the successful deployment of your API.
 Getting an error?
 Read on! 👇

-### Dealing with errors
+#### Dealing with errors

-I’ve received an error, and am not sure what went wrong.
+I’ve received an error, and I am not sure what went wrong.
 This seems like a good opportunity to take a look at some logs, to try and resolve it:

     $ now logs URL_OF_FAILED_DEPLOYMENT_HERE

 This way, you can take a look at the build that was executed by your command.

+*****

 ### Dealing with environment variables and secrets

-To distinguish between your local development and online environments, you can use environmental variables.
+To alternate settings between your development and online production environments, you can use environmental variables.
 We are going to use these to toggle some features in the application.
-We are also going to obfuscate the API secret from DarkSky.
-(*Strictly, this isn’t required, since the API key is not directly exposed to the public.
+We are also going to obfuscate the API secret from DarkSky. (*Strictly, this isn’t required, since the API key is not directly exposed to the public.
 But would you add this code to a versioning system, it is good practice to exclude all sorts of keys and secrets from your application, to prevent misuse.*)

 #### Environment variables

 Now provides a variable (*process.env.now*) on deployment, which we can use to toggle some features.
-Install the dotenv package for development use with:
+Install the dotenv package with:

     $ npm install dotenv --save-dev